MatchuPitchu/d3-summary/Readme.md

 - `data()`: array of selections and array of data is joined (first selection with first item etc.)
   - in element property list you can find `__data__: 10` etc.
-  - `_enter` property of selection: tells how many data items have been joint
+  - returns `_enter` property of selection: tells if more data items than elements (-> how many data items could not be joined)
-- `join()`: generates new elements if there were more data items than elements before
+  - returns `_exit` property of selection: tells if more selected elements than data items (-> how many selected elements could not be joined)
+- `join(<string>|<cb fn>)`: handles balance if not exact number in selections array and data array
-  - and appends these new elements to parent of selection (-> here: you need additional `select('ul')`, otherwise html element would be parent)
+  - generates new elements if there were more data items than elements before and appends these new elements to parent of selection (-> here: you need additional `select('ul')`, otherwise html element would be parent)
+  - OR removes elements if more selected elements than data items

 ```HTML
 <ul>